sam4ritan/troll_me/README.md

-# troll_me
+# backend_db
-A Website with a DB of common memes and troll tropes
+The database backend component for troll_me (includes data about images etc.)